SAP-samples/teched2022-DA281/exercises/dd3/README.md

 # Deep Dive 3 - Replicating data using Replication Flows in SAP Data Intelligence Cloud

+When replicating data from one source system to a target system often only minor structural changes are needed for the replication.
 Technically you can realize data replication use cases using SAP Data Intelligence Cloud pipelines, but there are also some important considerations and limitations to mention when using pipelines for such a scenario.<br><br>

 ![](images/3-001.JPG)
 <br><br>